Igigog/Weird_Tasks_Framework/DOC.md

 }
 ```

 Which is quite a bit less code to debug, WITH better logging than before.
 For free.
-More than free; it's as if WTF is giving you money at this point.
+More than for free; it's as if WTF is giving you money at this point.

 ## Controller